 In the second season of DOLLFACE, Jules (Kat Denning), having regained her closest friends at the end of S1, now has to get a handle on the rest of her life — can she find a worthwhile boyfriend?
 A good job?
 And Madison, Stella and Izzy all have the same mission.
 As with the first season, this wraps up well, with the friends all in good places even if they haven’t figured it all out.
 I’ll be happy to see a third season.
 “That’s a lot to unpack — but I’ve now unpacked it and its really bad.”

 I picked up a DVD of MATINEE (1993) just four years ago, then learned there’s a BluRay with lots of special features, so I ordered it.
 The story of Laurence Woolsey (John Goodman) premiering the giant bug film Mant! in Key West during the Cuban missile crisis was great fun to rewatch and the special features cover a lot of details about how much the movie draws on director Joe Dante’s life as a monster-movie loving nerd of roughly the same age as the kid protagonists.
 There’s also a short version of Mant!
 (Half Man — Half Ant — All Terror!) with more footage than the movie within the movie.
 Well worth buying.
 “One of you will have to go to the atomic destruction without Shredded Wheat.”

 #SFWApro.
-All rights to image remain with current holders; comics cover by JL Garcia-Lopez.
+All rights to images remain with current holders; comics cover by JL Garcia-Lopez.